No matter what the size of your business is, its success depends on the people working behind it.

 Employment Agreement/Employment Contract

-A signed job offer letter serves as legally binding evidence of the employment.
+A signed job offer letter serves as legally binding evidence of employment.
 However, a job offer letter tends to be less detailed and more informal.

 If you want to make the employment terms and conditions more concrete, you can opt for a more formal Employment Agreement or Employment Contract.

-If your business deals with sensitive information, you must have your employees signed a non-disclosure agreement.
+If your business deals with sensitive information, you must have your employees sign a non-disclosure agreement.
 This document should explicitly outline the details of the agreement and possible implications in case of a breach.